|

 But exactly this disappointing imaginary emissary proves

-how widespread the expectations of solidarity from the emissary were at the
+how widespread the expectations of solidarity from the emissary were at the time.

-The prophet Jeremias and Ezechiel provided
+The prophets Jeremiah and Ezechiel provided practical proof

 for what solidarity of the community's emissary actually means